alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + Disconnect from the SHM VPN
   + Attempt to connect to the SHM DC and NPS again
   + :white_check_mark: **Verify:** Connection fails
-+ Be unable to connect to the internet from within a DSVM on the SRE network.
++ Fail to connect to the internet from within a DSVM on the SRE network.
   + Login as a user to a DSVM from within the SRE by using the web client.
   + Choose your favourite three websites and attempt to access the internet using a browser
   + <details>